 Hey friends!
-This post is for those of you who have reached out to me about what the process looks like to donate a kidney and also I hope it’s helpful information for those of you who are also going through this same process.
+This post is for those of you who have reached out to me about what the process looks like to donate a kidney, and also I hope it’s helpful information for those of you who are also going through this same process.

-Remember, I am not a representative of UCLA, or an expert in any way, I am just sharing my journey as I need a kidney transplant and hope to help others with what I learn.
+Remember, I am not a representative of UCLA or an expert in any way, I am just sharing my journey as I need a kidney transplant and hope to help others with what I learn.

-You will get some of this information after your initial visit at UCLA for your kidney transplant evaluation meeting.
+You will get some of this information after your initial visit to UCLA for your kidney transplant evaluation meeting.
 (Remember the big binder I told you that you get to take home, some of this information is in there.)
 Click below to download the UCLA donor information pdf.

 First, a few details about donating a kidney:

 You only need one kidney to live a healthy, long life.
-They will NOT accept your kidney if they think it will in anyway put your health at risk.
-With that, as with any surgery there are always risks involved.
+They will NOT accept your kidney if they think it will in any way put your health at risk.
+With that, as with any surgery, there are always risks involved.